seanmodd/next12/README.md

 <summary><b>Likes Dashboard</b></summary>

-- [ ] Create registration
+- [ ] Create personal likes dashboard
-  - [x] Verification required via email after registration with sendgrid or nodemailer...
+  - [x] Create an option to like a car from the dashboard/shop page
+  - [x] Add a like button to the [makeName] page

 <summary><b>Carfax Price Estimator</b></summary>

+- [ ] Complete the carfax price estimator page on /dashboard/carfax-value with the 3 approaches to find out your car's value immediately
+  - [x] Make and model carfax esitmator...
+  - [x] VIN carfax estimator...
-- [ ] Create registration
+  - [ ] License Plate and state estimator...
-  - [x] Verification required via email after registration with sendgrid or nodemailer...

 <summary><b>Fully Featured Authentication Flow</b></summary>